daeshawnballard/daeshawnballard/README.md

-- 👋 Hi, I’m Daeshawn.eth
+- 👋 Hi, I’m Daeshawn.sol
 - 👀 I’m interested in Web3 & NFT technologies
-- 🌱 I’m currently learning to build Web3 dApps
+- 🌱 I’m currently learning and plan to learn Rust, Solana, and Machine learning
-- 💞️ I would love to combine my passion for technology and interest in Web3
+- 💞️ I would love to combine my passion for technology and interest in Web3 within a full-time role
-- 📫 How to reach me @daeshawnballard on Twitter
+- 📫 You can reach me @daeshawnballard on Twitter

 <!---
 daeshawnballard/daeshawnballard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.